Shravankotagi/voice-agents-/README.md

 ## Overview

 **Enlight AI** is a production-grade voice agent platform built on [Retell AI](https://retell.ai) and WebRTC.
-Ten purpose-built agents each own a complete, real-world business workflow — from fraud resolution and patient triage to hotel concierge and abandoned cart recovery — with no human in the loop at any step.
+Eighteen purpose-built agents each own a complete, real-world business workflow — from fraud resolution and patient triage to hotel concierge, home services lead qualification, and abandoned cart recovery — with no human in the loop at any step.

 Built by **Enlight Lab** to demonstrate what truly autonomous voice AI looks like across verticals, today.